 Task-oriented snippets for the games modality.
-Each assumes you’ve imported the client:
+Each snippet assumes that you imported the client:

 Join a room as a player